tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/2.4_sample_front_end_code_walkthrough/README.md

-The `master` branch of tutorial is the simple "hello world".
-There is not much front end logic to explain.
-However, the `login` branch will be a **typical** TApp boilderplate.
-We will deep into detail when we get there in our next step.
+The `master` branch of the tutorial is the simple "hello world" example.
+There's not much front-end logic to explain.
+In contrast, the `login` branch is a  **typical** TApp boilerplate.
+We'll dig into more detail when we get there in our next step.

-For the current `master` branch, you can see the typical VUE front end Single Page Application.
+For the current `master` branch, you can see a typical VUE front-end Single Page Application.

 The only hello world related code is in `Home.vue`

-The code
+This is the code:

 ```
 export default {
   data(){